semaphoreci/docs/docs/essentials/artifacts.md

 after a couple days, while the test logs can offer a high value for several months.

 We can set up a retention policy that matches our previous needs.
 One week for screenshots, and 3 months for test logs.
-We will also set one months for any other file:
+We will also set one month for any other file:

 To do this, we will use the following configuration for job level artifacts: